bysz71/DataStructureAndAlgorithmsInCSharp/README.md

 	<b>Summary</b>
 	<p>Heap is a self balanced binary tree.
 Its any 2 leaves heights difference is at most 1.
 	It has the feature that at any level, a node is always larger(or smaller, depend on your decision) than its children.
-	No matter what order you use to push items in heap, its root value is always the largest(or smallest) in the tree.
+	No matter what order you use to push items into heap, its root value is always the largest(or smallest) in the tree.
 	Thus every time you pop the root, it will be the largest(or smallest) value, and heap will re-construct so that new root will become the new largest value.
 	That is why Heap is also called priority queue.</p>